Joshuakim1011/stock_database_and_analysis/README.md

 - Run each block of the code in the order
 - If the code ran successfully, daily stock prices should be adjusted for stock splits
 - Technical_analysis table should also be filled

+## Steps 2-4 can be reused to update the database in the future

 # Interactive Platform